bugbound/webnuke/README.md

 ## HTML tools menu

 The HTML tools can be used to expose hidden form elements and can also control the browser by clicking every HTML elements on the page.

+The click every element option can take abit of time to complete but can be helpful flushing out urls for the site.

+The type 'test' option is useful when dealing with Ajax calls.

 ### Options
 1. Show hidden form elements